Metawisdom of the Crowd: Experimental Evidence of Crowd Accuracy Through Diverse Choices of Decision Aids

-If individual accuracy and predictive diversity set the stage, actual crowd judgments come about through two broad types of mechanisms: deliberation and institutionalization aggregation procedures such as majority voting, averaging, or markets \citep{landemore_collective_2012-1}.
+When individual accuracy and predictive diversity are present, actual crowd judgments arise through two broad types of mechanisms: deliberation and institutionalized aggregation procedures such as majority voting, averaging, or markets \citep{landemore_collective_2012-1}.
 These two broad types of mechanisms can work in sequence---as with the Delphi method of eliciting private judgments, then deliberating, and finally voting privately---but a recent stream of research focuses on the more entwined and often network-based processes in which aggregation happens in the course of peer-to-peer deliberation and social influence.
-The importance of both microfoundations and precise mechanisms is highlighted by the fact that the outcomes can differ substantially \citep{mavrodiev_ambigous_2021,yan_paradox_2021}.
-Social influence undermines group accuracy in many circumstances \citep{lorenz_how_2011, lorenz_majoritarian_2015, frey_social_2021}, but it can improve accuracy when it occurs in decentralized networks \citep{jonsson_kind_2015,becker_network_2017}, when participants adapt their ego network as they receive information \citep{almaatouq_adaptive_2020}, or when the large group is broken up into small groups \citep{navajas_aggregated_2018}.
-Different task types or voting procedures reveal the same sensitivity \citep{minson_contingent_2018,prelec_solution_2017,marshall_quorums_2019,becker_crowd_2021}.
-And markets can sometimes accurately predict outcomes \citep{wolfers_prediction_2004,servan-schreiber_prediction_2012,cowgill_corporate_2015,peeters_testing_2018}, yet are susceptible to getting things very wrong when information is sparse \citep[ch.
-4]{sunstein_infotopia_2006} or uncertainty is high \citep{rulke_herding_2016}.
+The fact that outcomes can differ substantially highlights the importance of both microfoundations and precise mechanisms \citep{mavrodiev_ambigous_2021,yan_paradox_2021}.